What tips do you have for first-timers at THE Spring Games?

 2016 was the first year that THE Spring Games were live streamed – all 1,658 games made it to the World Wide Web!
 Suffragette Softball was the first (and only company) to be able to figure out how to live stream 22 softball fields and 22 games at the same time without charging us over $1,000,000 to do so (we actually got quotes that high to stream the Games!)

 Our goal is to keep the costs as reasonable as possible for the teams and to continue operating THE Spring Games.
-You can expect a single camera stream with twitter commentary on all streams.
+You can expect a single camera stream for all games.
 Where available, we will also include a scoreboard and broadcast commentary.
 If you would like the broadcast commentary, please encourage your team’s sports media department to contact us so we can coordinate their existing radio broadcast with the live stream of the game.
 Have them email Information@THESpringGames.com (thank you in advance!).

 Will I be able to purchase a game on DVD after THE Spring Games?